systematic-magic/AgingPubMed/research_papers_html.rst

 16.1.5.
 Check that authors are separated by comma (,) followed by space.

 16.1.6.
-Check that et al is separated from List of Authors by comma (,).
+Check that et al is separated from list of authors by comma (,).

 16.1.7.
 Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after :ref:`group authorship<group_authorship>` (if present).

 16.1.8.
-List of Authors can contain :ref:`group authorship<group_authorship>` (see screenshot below).
-Check that group authorship is positioned at the end of List of Authors.
+List of authors can contain :ref:`group authorship<group_authorship>` (see screenshot below).
+Check that group authorship is positioned at the end of list of authors.
 Other positions are not allowed.

 16.1.9. :ref:`Group authorship<group_authorship>` must be separated from author list by comma (,) and "and" word.
 Group authorship is not counted against total number of authors in the author list quota.